pezi/dart_periphery/README.md

 This version updates CPU detection by switching from uname() to Dart’s built-in [Abi class](https://api.flutter.dev/flutter/dart-ffi/Abi-class.html).
 Special thanks to [Hanns Winkler](https://github.com/pezi/dart_periphery/pulls) for his contribution!

-Added RISC-V support, thanks to https://10xEngineers.ai for providing remote access to a Banana Pi BPI-F3 16GB, which enabled building the RISC-V variant of the c-periphery library.
+Added RISC-V support, thanks to [Ali Tariq](https://github.com/alitariq4589) from [10xEngineers](https://10xEngineers.ai) for providing remote access to a Banana Pi BPI-F3 16GB on [Cloud-V](https://cloud-v.co), which enabled building the RISC-V variant of the c-periphery library.

 ## Introduction